PrefectHQ/ControlFlow/README.md

 ![image](https://github.com/jlowin/ControlFlow/assets/153965/9465c321-6b3f-4a6f-af88-f7e3c250fb31)

 # ControlFlow

 ControlFlow is a Python framework for orchestrating AI agents in workflows alongside traditional code.
-It allows you to seamlessly integrate AI into any workflow, coordinate multiple specialized AI agents, collect of human inputs when needed, and maintain full observability for debugging.
+It allows you to declaratively define AI tasks, assign them to agents, and seamlessly integrate them into larger workflows.
+By providing a structured way to coordinate multiple AI agents, ControlFlow enables you to build sophisticated applications that leverage the power of AI while maintaining the control and flexibility of traditional programming.

-ControlFlow is designed with the belief that AI works best when focused and iterated.
-It encourages breaking workflows into small, targeted steps, each handled by a dedicated AI agent.
-This keeps each AI as effective as possible, while maintaining context across the entire ensemble.
-ControlFlow recognizes that AI should augment traditional development, not replace it.
-It enables a declarative approach to AI, where the desired outcomes are specified and the framework handles the implementation details.
-This allows developers to mix AI and traditional code freely, leveraging AI where it's most useful while using standard programming everywhere else.
+At its core, ControlFlow is built on the idea of agent orchestration.
+It provides a way to break down complex workflows into smaller, focused tasks that can be assigned to specialized AI agents.
+These agents can work autonomously on their assigned tasks, while the framework ensures smooth coordination and information sharing between them.
+This approach allows each agent to excel at its specific role, while the overall workflow benefits from their combined capabilities.

 🚨 ControlFlow requires bleeding-edge versions of [Prefect](https://github.com/prefecthq/prefect) and [Marvin](https://github.com/prefecthq/marvin).
 Caveat emptor!

+## Key Concepts

+- **Flow**: A container for an AI-enhanced workflow that maintains consistent context and history.
+Flows are defined with the `@ai_flow` decorator.
+- **Task**: A discrete objective for AI agents to solve.
+Tasks can be defined with the `@ai_task` decorator or declared inline.
+- **Agent**: Agents encapsulate the logic for applying an AI assistant to one or more tasks.
+- **Controller**: Controllers are responsible for coordinating agents, delegating tasks, and managing the overall execution of the workflow.

+Users typically don't interact directly with agents or controllers.
+Instead, they define tasks and flows, which are then executed by the controller.
+The controller is responsible for managing the agents and ensuring that the workflow is executed correctly.

 ## Key Features